Understanding Hot Water Delivery

 1. Distance from Hot Water System

 The most common reason for slow hot water delivery is simply distance.
-If your hot water system is far from your bathroom (like an outdoor unit serving an upstairs ensuite), water must travel a long distance through cold pipes.
-Why it's slow: Cold water sitting in pipes must be flushed out before hot water arrives.
-The longer the pipe run, the more cold water needs to be displaced.
+If your hot water system is far from your bathroom, such as an outdoor unit at the back of the house serving an upstairs ensuite, water must travel a long distance through cold pipes before it reaches you.

 2. Small Pipe Diameter